 If you need a comforter/carer to share a bed with you, they will need to sign a consent form as they will be exposed to a measurable dose of radiation.
 More information is available from the Nuclear Medicine Department upon request.

 You will usually need to take a short amount of time off work.
-The length of time away from work will depend on the exact nature of your work.
-This will be discussed in more detail at the consultation appointment.
+The length of time will depend on the exact nature of your work.
+This will be discussed in more detail at your consultation appointment.

 Treatment

-If you and your endocrinologist agree the treatment is a good idea, you will be referred to the specialist at Cheltenham General Hospital.
-At that appointment the treatment and precautions will be discussed in more detail.
+If you and your endocrinologist agree to go ahead with the treatment, you will be referred to the specialist at Cheltenham General Hospital.
+During your appointment the treatment and precautions will be discussed in more detail.
 You will be asked to sign the consent form to confirm that you understand the treatment and are happy to go ahead.
-The Nuclear Medicine Department will contact you with a suitable date for treatment and the radio iodine dose will be ordered.
+The Nuclear Medicine Department will contact you with a suitable date for treatment and the radioiodine dose will be ordered.

-You will need to stop certain thyroid medications a few days before the treatment.
+You will need to stop certain thyroid medications for a week before the treatment.
 This will be discussed with you.

 You will also need to follow a low iodine diet for 48 hours before the treatment.
-You should avoid fish, seafood, milk and food containing the colouring E127.
+This means that you should avoid fish, seafood, dairy (such as milk, butter and cheese) and food containing the colouring E127.

-Iodine is a mineral and therefore it is impossible to completely remove it from the diet but the above foodstuffs contain the highest concentrations.
+Iodine is a mineral and therefore it is impossible to completely remove it from your diet but the above foodstuffs contain the highest concentrations.

-On the day of the appointment you can have breakfast but you must not eat or drink anything for 2 hours before your treatment.
+On the day of your appointment, you can have breakfast but you must not eat or drink anything for 2 hours before your treatment.

 What does the treatment involve?

 First, the Nuclear Medicine team will check your details and make sure that you understand the radiation protection instructions.
-You will then be given a small capsule which is swallowed with water.
+You will then be given a small capsule which you will swallow with a drink of water.
 You will be asked to wait in a separate waiting area for 1 hour before going home.

 After the treatment

-You should have a thyroid blood test annually, for the rest of your life, at your GP’s practice.
+You should have annual thyroid blood tests, for the rest of your life, at your GP’s practice.

 Contact information